01 of 07

 While Seattle is the largest city on the upper West Coast, it’s not a very large city as far as cities go—it’s no LA or New York!
 Seattle is an approachable size.
-Big enough that there’s lots to do, but you don’t have to drive miles to get between the major things to do.
+Big enough that there are lots to do, but you don’t have to drive miles to get between the major things to do.
 In fact, if you like walking, you can even hoof it between most of the major attractions.
 And this is a perk.
 If you’re only in town for a weekend or a couple of days, you can easily get a great feel for what Seattle has to offer in a short time, especially if you plan ahead for what you want to see.

-Enter this itinerary for 48 hours in Seattle.
+Here's an itinerary for 48 hours in Seattle.
 See the major sights as well as some places locals frequent to take in a little bit of everything that makes Seattle so awesome.Continue to 2 of 7 below.

 02 of 07